keyboard-ergonomics/keymacs/README.md

 ## Known problems

-* Position of `N` `I` pair is not optimal for high frequency English pair "IN"
+* Position of `N` `I` pair is bad for high frequency English pair "IN" because these both keys pressed by the left index finger.
-* Navigation block need more tests (all keys ←↓↑→ on one hand VS splitted ↓↑ on left and ←→ on right)
+* Navigation block need more tests (all keys ←↓↑→ on one hand VS splitted ↓↑ on left and ←→ on right).

 ## Separated navigation layer